Hindu History

 Kulo Hung (1070-1118 A.D.)

-The last king of the Chola Empire was Rajendra III who was defeated in 1258 A.D. by Pandya and this ended the Chola Empire.
+The last king of the Chola Empire was Rajendra III, who was defeated in 1258 A.D. by the Pandya, and this ended the Chola Empire.

-The Chola emperors patronized Hinduism, especially two sects viz Bhagvatism and Saivism.
-Many big temples were built during their reign.
+The Chola emperors patronized Hinduism, especially two sects, viz.
+Bhagvatism and Saivism.
+Many prominent temples were built during their reign.
 Jainism and Buddhism also flourished.
-The women enjoyed a good social status compared to North India at that time.
-Monogamy was general practice but rich people practiced polygamy and had many wives.
+The women enjoyed a good social status compared to North India.
+Monogamy was a general practice, but rich people practiced polygamy and had many wives.

 Invasion by Muhammad Ghazni:

-At the time of the invasion by Ghazni, the Hindu Shahi dynasty was an important kingdom at that time.
-There were other small Rajput states that were fighting amongst themselves.
+At the time of the invasion by Ghazni, the Hindu Shahi dynasty was an important kingdom.
+Other small Rajput states were fighting amongst themselves.
 Raja Jaipal was the ruler of the region from Kashmir to Multan and from Sirhind to Langhani.
 At the beginning of the 11th century, Muhammad of Ghazni attacked India.
-Jaipal was defeated and he committed suicide after that.
-His son, Anandpal organized a united front of Rajput chiefs but could not defeat Ghazni.
+Jaipal was defeated, and he committed suicide after that.
+His son, Anandpal, organized a united front of Rajput chiefs but could not defeat Ghazni.
 Ghazni made about 17 invasions after that and looted India.
-He desecrated and destroyed the Somnath temple in Sourashtra, Gujarat.
+He desecrated and destroyed the Somnath temple in Saurashtra, Gujarat.

 Ghori Dynasty:

-Muhammad Ghori was a powerful king in Central Asia who attacked India after defeating Ghaznavi.
-In 1191, he was defeated by Prithviraj Chauhan at the first battle of Tarai but Prithviraj set Ghori free, which was his biggest mistake.
+Muhammad Ghori was a powerful Central Asian king who attacked India after defeating Ghaznavi.
+In 1191, he was defeated by Prithviraj Chauhan at the first battle of Tarai, but Prithviraj set Ghori free, which was his biggest mistake.
 Muhammad Ghori attacked again in 1192 and defeated Prithviraj Chauhan.
-Ghori did not set Prithviraj free but he beheaded him.
+Ghori did not set Prithviraj free, but he beheaded him.
 Then, Ghori attacked Gujarat but was defeated by Rana Bhimdev II of Anhilwada.
-He then conquered rich plains of Ganges and beyond.
-He died in 1206 and Qutb-ud-Din Aibak who was a Turkish slave captured the throne of Delhi.
+He then conquered the rich plains of the Ganges and beyond.
+He died in 1206, and Qutb-ud-Din Aibak, a Turkish slave, captured the throne of Delhi.
 Ghori destroyed hundreds of Hindu temples and converted many to Islam during this period.

 Slave Dynasty (1206-1290 A.D.)